Hyundai Motor Europe

-Hyundai Motor Europe GmbH is the European division of South Korean automaker Hyundai Motor Company, its headquarters is in Offenbach am Main, Germany.
+Hyundai Motor Europe GmbH is the European division of South Korean automaker Hyundai Motor Company, its headquarters are in Offenbach am Main, Germany.
 It has a R&D center in Frankfurt and three manufacturing plants: one in Nošovice, Czech Republic; one in Saint Petersburg, Russia; and one in Turkey.

 Three models (Hyundai Accent, Hyundai Elantra, and Hyundai Santa Fe) were produced at the TagAZ's plant in Taganrog.
-Its slogan for the European Market is "New Thinking, New Possibilities".
+Its slogan for the European Market was "New Thinking, New Possibilities".